krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 An identifier consists in **a property path** which refers to a property of the `users_identities` schema which have [an allowed type](./allowed-types-for-identifiers.md).

-It is possible to define zero, one, or more identifiers for the identity resolution.

-There are two types of identifiers: **non-anonymous** and **anonymous**.
-The difference is not related to the identity resolution – which treats both in the same way – but to how corresponding values for the users are imported.

 > The properties shown in the UI are currently wrong.
 See the issue [#320](https://github.com/open2b/chichi/issues/320).

-### Non-anonymous Identifiers

-Non-anonymous identifiers can be chosen from the properties of the `users_identities` schema.
+It is possible to define zero, one, or more identifiers for the identity resolution.

-It is necessary to choose a **priority order**, which will be taken into account by the identity resolution procedure.
+In case more than one identifier is defined, it is necessary to choose a **priority order**, which will be taken into account by the identity resolution procedure.

 So, for example: